-The Head teacher has access to records of all reported incidents of misbehaviour in the class behaviour book.
-Serious incidents of behaviour may require the completion of an incident report form by all witnesses.
+The Head teacher has access to records of all reported incidents of misbehaviour in the class behaviour book 'On CPOMS by staff member in class 'bubble').
+Serious incidents of behaviour may require the completion of an incident report form by all witnesses (electronic copies saved on the staff server).
 This will be deemed necessary if the child has been sent to the head/deputy heads office on the behaviour escalation scale.
+During the return for all children to school during the Covid19 pandemic, children will remain in their class 'bubble' and be sat in a safe space for 'thinking time'.
+Parents will be informed and a risk assessment undertaken if chronology identifies that the behaviours displayed are being frequently repeated.